knative/docs/serving/using-cert-manager-on-gcp.md

 ```

-To check if your ClusterIssuer is valid, run
+To check if your ClusterIssuer is valid, enter:

 ```shell
 kubectl get clusterissuer -n cert-manager letsencrypt-issuer -o yaml
 ```

-and confirm that its conditions have `Ready=True`.
-For an example:
+Then confirm that its conditions have `Ready=True`.
+For example:

 ```yaml
 status: